thacuber2a03/thacuber2a03.github.io/things/bookmarks.md

   - added Notes on Music Theory by Bad Diode and muted.io

 - 30/10/2024
-  - Added 'An overview on procedural music generation using math and code' by Ryan Hedgecock
+  - added 'An overview on procedural music generation using math and code' by Ryan Hedgecock

+- 22/12/2024
+  - added 'Handmade x86 Linux Executables' by David Smith
+  - fix casing in some places, lowercase except for proper nouns ftw